The Ultimate WordPress Multisite Domain Mapping Guide

 Step 1: Install a WordPress Multisite Network

-To get started, you should have a WordPress Multisite Network up and running, ideally with one or more subsites.
-Since this guide is about domain mapping, I won’t go into finer details of how to set up a WordPress Multisite.
+To get started, have a WordPress Multisite Network up and running, ideally with one or more subsites.
+Since this guide is about domain mapping WordPress, I won’t go into finer details of how to set up a Multisite.

 Here’s a basic overview of the Multisite network and subsites creation process: